 New York State Federation of Lake Associations, Inc.

 Our Mission: "To protect the water resources of New York State by assisting local organizations and individuals through public dialogue, education, information exchange and collaborative efforts."

-NEW!
 Hiring a Lake Management Professional: Tips for NYSFOLA Members

 To view or download the pamphlet, CLICK HERE

 The New York State Federation of Lake Associations, Inc. was founded in 1983 by a coalition of lake associations concerned about water quality, invasive species, and other issues facing New York's lakes.
 Today, more than 200 lake associations across the state are members of the only statwide voice for lakes and lake associations.
 NYSFOLA also has corporate members and individual members who support our efforts.

 With the assistance of the New York State Department of Environmental Conservation (DEC), NYSFOLA spearheaded the development of the Citizens Statewide Lake Assessment Program.

 More than 200 lakes have participated in the program since its inception.
 Over the years, the program has adapted to include voluntary monitoring for aquatic invasive species and harmful algal blooms.

 This nationally recognized volunteer lake monitoring program remains an important part of NYSFOLA's mission, and we thank the thousands of volunteers who have helped to make it possible.